MobileFirst-Platform-Developer-Center/DevCenter/tutorials/br/foundation/8.0/product-overview/glossary/index.md

 {% comment %}
 Do note use keywords in the keyword terms, as this presents issues with the glossary sort tool.
 (You can use keywords in the definitions.)
 When the term should logically use a keyword, use the keyword text in the term, and add a no-translation comment.
-For example, instead of using "{{ site.data.keys.mf_console }}" for the console term, use "MobileFirst Operations Console" and add the following between the term and the definition (starting with the "START NON-TRANSLATABLE" comment):
+For example, instead of using "{{site.data.keys.mf_console }}" for the console term, use "MobileFirst Operations Console" and add the following between the term and the definition (starting with the "START NON-TRANSLATABLE" comment):
 {% endcomment %}
 <!-- END NON-TRANSLATABLE -->
 <!-- START NON-TRANSLATABLE -->